NYPD Lose Long-Criticized Records Secrecy as Cuomo Signs Reforms

 MANHATTAN (CN) — Governor Andrew Cuomo repealed New York’s police secrecy law and put their state funding on the line Friday as part of a reform package meant to turn the page on systemic issues of racism and excessive force.

 “We’re not going fund police agencies in this state that do not look at what has been happening, come to terms with it and reform themselves,” Cuomo said at his daily briefing, held in Manhattan this morning.
-“We’re not going to be, as state the state government, subsidizing improper police tactics.”
+“We’re not going to be, as the state government, subsidizing improper police tactics.”

 Both measures are part of the state’s “Say Their Name” criminal justice reform agenda, which the New York Senate passed on Tuesday, 40–22.